 GeneCards Summary for HTR3D Gene

 HTR3D (5-Hydroxytryptamine Receptor 3D) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CREB Pathway.
+Among its related pathways are Circadian entrainment and Ion channel transport.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
-An important paralog of this gene is HTR3A.
+An important paralog of this gene is HTR3E.

 UniProtKB/Swiss-Prot for HTR3D Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor is a ligand-gated ion channel, which when activated causes fast, depolarizing responses.
 It is a cation-specific, but otherwise relatively nonselective, ion channel.